Madhav1590/CS224W_Colabs/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "danial.saber@ontariotechu.net"
+email: "madhav.goyani@ontariotechu.net"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.

 ---
 <h1>About</h1>
 Hi.
-My name is Danial Saber.
-I did my Bachelor of Science in Computer Engineering - Software at Kharazmi University, Iran.
+My name is Madhav Goyani.
+I did my Bachelor of Engineering in Computer Engineering at L.J.
+Institute of Engineering and Technology, India.
 I am currently doing my Masters in Computer Science at Ontario Tech University under the guidance of Professor Amirali Salehi-Abari.
 My research interests are AI, Data Science, Deep Learning, and Graph Neural Networks.
 I am also a Teaching Assistant and a Research Assistant in the SAIN lab.